Konrad Mizzi: Route development

 Mizzi worked on several new routes to and from Malta with different airlines.
 Apart from the increase in Air Malta flights, Mizzi announced new flights with Easyjet, and a pack of 12-new flights with Ryanair, following an investment of more than 100,000 Euro in a new aircraft based in Malta.
 These are additional from the new flights and routes announced by Air Malta which has increased 21 new routes as of September 2018.

 Malta Air

 Mizzi spearheaded negotiations related to Malta Air with low-cost airline giant Ryanair.
 Via an agreement with Government, Ryanair would invest around €1 billion which includes 6 Boeing 737 aircraft, and their operations into Malta.
-A group of around 60 cabin crew and pilots who work for Ryanair subsidiary Malta Air were be made redundant in June 2020.
+A group of around 60 cabin crew and pilots who work for Ryanair subsidiary Malta Air were to be made redundant in June 2020.

 Controversies

-Panama Papers
+Corruption

 Mizzi was named in the Panama Papers in April 2016.
 It was revealed that Mizzi had acquired a Panamanian company called Hearnville Incorporated.
 Its shareholder, Orion Trust Limited, was established in New Zealand through a Maltese financial services company.

 The trust was purchased for Mizzi through law firm Mossack Fonseca.